huriettic/csharpsdl3portalrenderer/README.md

-Add a folder named lib then put SDL3.Core.DLL in it and add a reference to it.
+Add a folder named lib then put SDL3.Core.DLL in it.